-Weather and Climate courses offered the past year:
+Weather and Climate courses offered currently and in the past:

 Forecasters and weather students analyze various weather maps, radar and satellite images, weather models and more.
 These are more data dense than viewed on public media such as TV and phone apps.
 Use the drop down menus to access publicly available weather data used by weather forecasters.